Stitch unique Christmas Cards on paper with a Sewing Machine

-These are the different cards I made.
+Below are the different cards I made.
 I tried some different techniques and designs.
 The possibilities are endless!
+You probably have better ideas for DIY Christmas cards.

 On the first day in my sewing course 8 years back, we had to stitch even rows on paper, as a first encounter with a sewing machine, so I knew this was possible, but I have never done anything with it.
 Some artists make incredible things doing this.
 Like Curtis Livingstone Holder for example.
 His Instagram (Oneimade) is full of great thread sketched drawings on paper (link at the end of this article).